MacBook Pro 13-inch Tech Specs - The Butterfly Keyboard is Dead - The Mac Observer

 MacBook Pro FaceTime Camera is Still Just 720p

 One of the other elements of the updated Mac Book Pro’s tech specs that caught my eye is that the FaceTime Camera is still only 720p.
-The camera on my iPhone XR can record in 4K.
+The camera on my iPhone XR can record in 4K – albeit not on the selfie camera.
 I appreciate it’s easy to buy a 1080p/4K camera to plug into a laptop if you need one.
 More people shoot video on a phone instead of a laptop.
 But come on… surely a ‘pro’ device should have at least a 1080p camera on it?
 While we’re still on video and graphics – the updated MacBook Pro contains Intel Iris Plus Graphics.
 It means the device can simultaneously support full native resolution on the built-in display at millions of colors and an external 6K display with 6016-by-3384 resolution at 60Hz at over a billion colors.
 Furthermore, 4k video editing, rendering, and gameplay are all faster and smoother thanks to this and the 10th generation quad-core processors.

 A final thing to note – users can now choose a 32GB memory option.
 Its a $400 add-on to the $1,799 model.
 This is the first time such an option has been available on a 13-inch MacBook Pro.